shivakrishnavaraprasad/vidly/README.md

-vidly app is built with django framework. followed by mosh hamdani python course. vidly app is a movies rental app.
+vidly app is built with django framework. followed by mosh hamdani python course. which is a movies rental app.

+You can click here for demo http://rocky-hollows-77123.herokuapp.com/

 To clone this project
 git clone https://github.com/shivakrishnavaraprasadvemula/vidly.git